supervisely/supervisely/README.md

 ```

 By default `pip install supervisely` installs only “recommended” dependencies, that are required for general usage.
 If
-you face some import errors then you shoud install extra dependencies (used only in limited scenarios).
+you face some import errors then you should install extra dependencies (used only in limited scenarios).
 To install
 extras dependencies use the following command:

 ```bash